UFC Ring Girl Arianny Celeste Stuns In Black Hot Pants And Sports Bra Ring-Side

 UFC ring girl Arianny Celeste shared a sizzling snap with her 3.3 million Instagram followers of what she looks like when doing her job as an Octagon girl.
-The shot was taken at the T-Mobile Arena in Las Vegas, Nevada, and Arianny specified the location in the geotag of the post.
+The shot was taken at the T-Mobile Arena in Las Vegas, Nevada, as Arianny specified the location in the geotag of the post.

 The brunette bombshell strutted her stuff around the perimeter of the Octagon with a large numbered sign raised high above her head.
 She rocked a pair of figure-hugging black hot pants that rode low on her hips and showcased plenty of her curvaceous thighs.
 The pants had a Monster energy drink logo on one top and a small white belt at the top, and they showcased her curves to perfection.